anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-2-individual.md

 ## Evaluation

-The criteria for "Advanced" and "Core" are below.
+The criteria for "Exemplary" and "Proficiency" are below.

-### Core
+### Proficiency
 * Functionality:
   * The Flask app is using (possibly refactored) code from the team's project
   * There is a homepage with instructions